alexdroste/tableapp/README.md

 - [ ] integrate with tuc course catalog
 - [ ] comment-section: add person-tracking for anonymous comments (@1, @2, ...)
 - [ ] pwa
+- [ ] respond to mail to post new answers

 ## documentation